TheGuardianWolf/Annotation-Tool/utils/capture-tool/README.md

 **1. Set settings.**

 Option to enter in variables for device settings, naming purposes and save directory.
-Make sure the default camera /dev/videoX aliases are correct, if not, change them through this option.
+Make sure the default camera /dev/videoX aliases are correct.
+If not, change them through this option.

 Settings cannot be set whilst processes are loaded.

 **2. Load processes.**

 Sets 50Hz power line frequency in camera device firmware through uvcdynctrl, then opens the guvcview processes with the following settings:

 | Guvcview Setting | Value            |
 | ---------------- | ---------------- |